Fellowship Program

 2. RF-PTCAS application fee

 3. Official transcripts from every U.S. college or university attended for entry-level PT degree sent directly to RF-PTCAS.
-Official transcripts should not to be sent directly to Regis University.
+Official transcripts should not be sent directly to Regis University.
 Transcripts are not required for non-PT degrees for Regis University's Orthopaedic Manual Therapy Physical Therapy Fellowship program.
 RF-PTCAS does not accept student-issued transcripts or faxed copies.

 4. Three electronic letters of recommendation sent directly to RF-PTCAS on standard form provided in the application.
 Two references at a minimum must be professional references.
 One reference may be a personal reference.